DeeKay3/TORCS_DDPG/README.md

-###The setup of the TORCS environment is completed thanks to Tolga Ok.
+### The setup of the TORCS environment is completed thanks to Tolga Ok.

 ### Parts of the code are inspired and taken from https://github.com/jastfkjg/DDPG_Torcs_PyTorch

+# USING DDPG TO TRAIN A SELF-DRIVING CAR IN TORCS

+This project uses DDPG to train a self driving racing car that navigates the tracks as fast as possible, while remaining on track.
+It uses the numeric features provided by the environment.
+The project is done for a graduate level Deep Reinforcement Learning course.

 ## Install